rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/LLM-Proxy-Server.md

 - [x] Add fallback behavior in case the proxy server is unavailable
 - [x] Update environment variable handling to include proxy URL
 - [x] Ensure all error handling is appropriate for the new architecture
-- [ ] Verify validation logic still works with the proxy responses
+- [x] Verify validation logic still works with the proxy responses

+### Phase 3: Provider Compatibility
+- [x] Add provider-agnostic request adaptation
+- [x] Implement response processing for JSON extraction
+- [x] Add configurable endpoint paths for different providers
+- [x] Add request timeout configuration
+- [x] Improve error handling with better categorization
+- [x] Add DEBUG_MODE for detailed logging

-### Phase 3: Integration Testing
+### Phase 4: Integration Testing
-- [ ] Start the proxy server
+- [x] Start the proxy server
-- [ ] Run the Phaser game
+- [x] Run the Phaser game
-- [ ] Test the Study Scene feature that uses LLM to analyze phrases
+- [x] Test the Study Scene feature that uses LLM to analyze phrases
-- [ ] Verify that all functionality works as expected
+- [x] Verify that all functionality works as expected
-- [ ] Test error scenarios (proxy down, LLM API errors, etc.)
+- [x] Test error scenarios (proxy down, LLM API errors, etc.)
+- [x] Test with different LLM providers (OpenAI, local models)

-### Phase 4: Documentation and Deployment
+### Phase 5: Documentation and Deployment
 - [x] Update project documentation to reflect the new architecture
 - [x] Create a README for the proxy server with setup instructions
 - [x] Add scripts for starting both the server and client
-- [ ] Document deployment options for production use
+- [x] Document deployment options for production use
+- [x] Add examples for different LLM provider configurations

 ## Technical Considerations